All adults in our school help to keep children safe

 The Designated Safeguarding Lead (DSL) takes the lead responsibility for child protection, including support for other staff and information sharing with other agencies, developing policies and staff training.

-Ms Whichcord is the lead DSL and Mrs Wilson, Mrs Fourie and Mrs Saddington are Deputy DSLs trained to the same standard.
-Ms Whichcord completed refresher 'Safer recruitment' training in November 2017 and Mrs Wilson in March 2019.
+Ms Whichcord is the lead DSL and Mrs Wilson, Mrs Fourie, Mrs Saddington and Mr Clayson are Deputy DSLs trained to the same standard.
+Ms Whichcord completed refresher 'Safer recruitment' training in February 2020 and Mrs Wilson in May 2021.
 Thorough pre-employment checks are made on all new staff and volunteers including the Disclosure & Barring Service, Prohibited Teachers List and GTCE sanctions list.
+The school business manager Ceri Stammers is also Safer recruitment trained (January 2021)

 Mr Clayson is our online safety officer.
-We take part in Safer Internet Week in February each year.
-Mr Clayson is already planning next year's as part of the European Safer Internet Day, in February 2020.
-With the fast pace of changes in the digital world he attends regular national training.
+With the fast pace of changes in the digital world he attends regular national training and provides support for our staff and parents.

 The governing body is regularly updated on all aspects of safeguarding.
-Two governors attended Local Authority safeguarding training in October 2018.
-The full governing body had safeguarding refresher training in October 2018.
-The full governing body reviewed the headteacher's written annual safeguarding report :October 2019.
+The full governing body completed the same training as all staff including the update training each year and the reading of KELSI.
+The full governing body reviewed the headteacher's written annual safeguarding report :September 2021.

-11 members of staff have paediatric first aid certificates with a further 10 with emergency first aid at work or three day accredited training.
+23 members of staff have paediatric first aid certificates (+10 from previous year) with a further 23 with emergency first aid at work (+5 from previous year) or three day accredited training.

-Staff undertake regular updated Safeguarding training along with specific sessions including the Channel Awareness training.
+Staff undertake regular updated Safeguarding training along with specific sessions.
+In recent years this has included online safety, sexual harassment and the Channel Awareness training.
 Channel is a key process within the Prevent strategy for assessing individuals’ vulnerability to being drawn into terrorism.
 It focuses on early intervention and diverting people away from risk.

 Ms Rebecca Avery is the KCC Lead officer for online safety.
 We have received some excellent feedback from Rebecca: